On this page

 Error: fetch failed

 This means your page called a fetch that failed at build time.
-Use next: { revalidate: 3600 } instead of cache: 'no-store' so Next.js generates
+Use next: { revalidate: 3600 } instead of cache: 'no-store' so Next.js generates the page once and caches it rather than fetching at every build.

 The Debugging Workflow in Order